vszakats/hb/.github/CONTRIBUTING.md

     output to a file (see above how).
 Also include your full command-line and any referenced build script in your report.
-    It is good idea to first remove all manual references to Harbour core components from makefiles and custom environment.
-F.e. it's commom mistake to add C compiler header and/or lib dirs, Harbour core header and/or lib dirs, built-in constants to makefiles or environment.
+    It is good idea to first remove all manual references to Harbour core components from make-files and custom environment.
+F.e. it's common mistake to add C compiler header and/or lib dirs, Harbour core header and/or lib dirs, built-in constants to make-files or environment.
     No such thing is necessary as all of these are automatically handled by `hbmk2`.
-IOW start simple and don't be overbusy with *fine-tuning* your configuration.
+In other words: start simple and don't be over-busy with *fine-tuning* your configuration.
 If you need to, the problem is most probably elsewhere.
 It's also good idea to try with the latest Harbour revision or Harbour's mainline branch first.
 12. <a name="trbl-12"></a> If you are to report a problem with Harbour itself, provide self-contained, minimal source code example.
 Do not use `xhb` contrib library (including `hbcompat.ch`), nor any 3rd party Harbour